-Smoking the most common way of using cannabis.
+Smoking is the most common way of using cannabis.
 However, it’s not the only option.
 You can also inhale cannabis in other ways: vaping oils and dabbing concentrates.

 When should your customers choose the inhalation route?
 What pitfalls should they be aware of?
 Read on for an evidence-based assessment of consuming cannabis via inhalation.